 To learn more about criminal background checks required for teaching English in Korea, please read: How do I obtain a work visa to teach English in South Korea?

 Vietnam- Like South Korea, Vietnam is going to require the same national background check to get a work visa.
 However, things tend to be more lenient in Vietnam, and having a DWI or an MIP on your record does not mean you have to cross the country off your list.
 In Vietnam, they are more concerned with bringing someone into the country that has a criminal record that involves violent crimes or crimes against children.

 The bottom line is that if you want to teach English in Asia, you probably want to get a national background check, whether you have a record or not.

-- Are you looking to take a TEFL Certification class?
-Call International TEFL Academy at 773-634-9900 to speak with expert advisor about your specific situation and where you want to teach English abroad.
-We want to make sure you do not sign up for a TEFL class under any incorrect assumptions of where you can teach.
+- Are you looking to take a TEFL certification course?
+Get in touch with International TEFL Academy at 773-634-9900 or via this form to speak with an expert advisor about your specific situation and where you want to teach English abroad.
+We want to make sure you do not sign up for a TEFL class under any incorrect assumptions of where you can teach;

-In an offense pops up on your record, look into the possibility of having it expunged.
-This is often possible if your offense was minor, occurred in the mid-to-distant pass, or was a juvenile offense.
+If an offense pops up on your record, look into the possibility of having it expunged.
+This is often possible if your offense was minor, occurred in the mid-to-distant past, or was a juvenile offense.
 We’re here to help you see the world, not give legal advice, so you’ll have to check with your lawyer for more information.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.